aouyar/aouyar.github.com/MAC-Telnet/index.md

 	  -u <user>     Specify username on command line.
 	  -p <pass>     Specify password on command line.
-	  -U <user>     Drop privileges by switching to user, when the command is run as a privileged user in conjunction with -n option.
+	  -U <user>     Drop privileges by switching to user, when the command is run as a privileged user in conjunction with the -n option.
 	  -S            Use MAC-SSH instead of MAC-Telnet.
 (Implies -F) Forward SSH connection through MAC-Telnet and launch SSH client.
 	  -F            Forward connection through of MAC-Telnet without launching the